Onto-Med/top-deployment/docs/index.md

 ## State of the Project

 The TOP Framework is currently under active development.
+However, it already has a lot of features.
 We try to provide a stable and backwards-compatible version of the framework with each release.

 A public demo instance is available at: <https://top.imise.uni-leipzig.de>